 Visit NJ’s highest waterfall plus Crater Lake and Hemlock Pond.
 The falls require no hiking to see it, but elaborate stairs can be climbed to get other views.
 To make a longer hike, head steeply uphill and on to Crater Lake and Hemlock Pond or visit nearby Tillman Ravine for a short waterfall hike.
 [Layton, NJ – Sussex County.]
 Hike it.

 Chikahoki Falls can be found in Norvin Green State Forest, in the Jersey Highlands.
 This route takes in Chikahoki Falls, Otter Hole, and an awesome viewpoint at Wyanokie High Point with 360° views of the area, including NYC on a clear day.
+[Ringwood, NJ – Passaic County.]
 Hike it.